Software-Aurora-Lab/DoppelTest/docs/source/internals/framework_scenario.rst

 ------------------

-.. note:: For more detailed explanation of the genetic representation, please refer to our main paper listed in :ref:`publication`.
+.. note:: For more detailed explanation of the genetic representation, please refer to our main paper listed in :ref:`publication:publication`.

 framework.scenario.__init__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^